Linusite

 The fix (20 minutes):

-• Install a caching plugin (like WP Rocket or LiteSpeed Cache)
+• Install a caching plugin like WP Rocket or LiteSpeed Cache

 • Enable browser caching

-• Use page caching
+• Turn on page caching

-5. You’re Not Using a CDN
+5. You’re not using a CDN

 The problem: